 One manufactured homeowner and blogger named Tracy recommended an acrylic Sherwin-Williams paint based on her own VOG wall board painting experience.

 If your VOG walls are more glossy, an oil-based primer may work better.
-The wall board manufacturer CDS also suggests the best way to paint vinyl walls is by using oil primer and oil paint.
+We suggest using oil primer and oil paint.

 Expert Tip: Testing Your Primer: After you clean your wall board, apply a 3"X3" sample of primer on your wall.
 Let it stand 24 hours.
 Then put masking tape on the primed area and press down firmly.
 Try to pull off the tape quickly and if primer comes off of the wall with your tape, look for an alternative primer.